How to sing Hey There Delilah

 Song DNA

 Before you record, know the numbers.
-This track relies heavily on emotional delivery, clear diction, and staying on pitch while singing softly.
+This track relies on intimate storytelling and consistent pitch rather than raw power.

 Difficulty